ZTNA Connection Rules

 - In the Rule Name field, enter the desired name.

 - In the Destination Host field, enter the IP address/FQDN and port of the destination host in the format <IP address or FQDN>:<port>.
-This example enters demo.fortinet.com:22 as the destination host value.
+For example, you could enter demo.fortinet.com:22 as the destination host value.

 - In the Proxy Gateway field, enter the FortiGate access IP address and port in the same format.
-This example enters 220.127.116.11:80 as the proxy gateway value.
+For example, you could enter 188.8.131.52:80 as the proxy gateway value.

 - From the Mode dropdown list, select Transparent.